-Deborah Voorhees has lived a colorful life—filmmaker, director, writer, journalist, editor, teacher, even a Hollywood B-scream starlet and a Playboy Bunny--which has given her much fodder for her filmmaking.
+She has lived a colorful life—filmmaker, director, writer, journalist, editor, teacher, Hollywood B-scream starlet and a Playboy Bunny--which has given her much fodder for her filmmaking.

 Among her other films are:

-- Catching Up, her dark comedy, is about a socialite who is obsessed with murder.
+Catching Up, her dark comedy, is about a socialite who is obsessed with murder.
 She directed this edgy dark satire, which was written by New York playwright Tom Sime and the music was scored by award-winning European composer Tamer Ciray.
-The film that spawned the murderous Sally, who will continue on in Voorhees' horror comedy The List.
-The List is by Hitchcock’s Psycho, Edgar Wright’s Shaun of the Dead and John Water’s Serial Mom.
+The film that spawned the murderous Sally, who will continue on in Voorhees' horror comedy The List, this film is in development.
+The List is influenced by Hitchcock’s Psycho, Edgar Wright’s Shaun of the Dead and John Water’s Serial Mom.
 Catching Up has won the Award of Excellence at the Hot Springs International Horror Film Festival, and is the official selection of Something Wicked Film Festival, Texas Frightmare, Palm Springs International Film Market, Idaho Horror Film festival and a few others that can’t be named yet.